 - Name your Geo-Fence, Click Save

-Alerting based on Project level
+Alerting based on a group of Geofences

 When you assign the conditions in the Alert, you can assign a Project group of Geofences instead of multiple individual geofences.

 This scenario could be useful if you have multiple sites with assets travelling between them, or having assets that you want an alert on when any of them leave one of the sites.
+It greatly simplifies needing to select potentially hundreds of Geofences for an alert.

 When you have one Geofence inside another, which takes priority?